BWibo/3dcitydb-mkdocs/docs/citydb-tool/export.md

 option.

 !!! note
-    citydb tool ensures that each feature is assigned to only one tile.
+    citydb-tool ensures that each feature is assigned to only one tile.
 If a feature cannot be assigned to a tile when the tiling extent is manually defined, it will be excluded from the export.

 #### Organizing tiled exports